Rohr - Moreno Valley, California

 Rohr Moreno Valley, California

-During the 1970s the Riverside plant expanded into Moreno Valley to accommodate its increased production.
+In 1979, to accommodate its increased production, the Riverside plant expanded into Moreno Valley.
 The Moreno Valley facility consisted of offices, manufacturers, and warehouses on approximately 244,000 square feet and 37.5 acres (Goodrich, 2004; Rohr, p.
 51).